 Flexibility, Connectivity & Transformation

 'Flexibility' and 'connectivity' became the essence of the main concept, worked out by the principle of 'transformation'.
 This is reflected in every part of the project, such as media and material.
-Starting with an abstract digital composition of nation flags to be constructed out of large coloured canvases, bit by bit coming to life in a carefully designed order during a performance event were an abstract installation slowly transformed into a two-dimensional representation of the current geo-political situation concerning Armenia.
+Starting with an abstract digital composition of nation flags to be constructed out of large coloured canvases, bit by bit coming to life in a carefully designed order through an interactive performance event during which an abstract installation slowly transformed into a two-dimensional representation of the current geo-political situation concerning Armenia.

 Identity, Abstraction & Symbolism